sean-parent/notebook/tools/docker-tools/README.md

 ## Run a local server for the site

 Once the site has been prepared, you can run it to see how it looks.
-From the docker promt enter:
+From the docker prompt enter:

 ```
 ./tools/start.sh --lab --server --no-token
 ```

 To view the site, open a browser to `http://localhost:3000`.
 The site will auto rebuild and refresh as files are changed.
-The [Atom editor](https://atom.io/) has a nice [language package for markdown](https://atom.io/packages/language-markdown) that understand the YAML front matter that Jekyll uses, as well as a core package for markdown previews that uses the github style (great for editing readme files).
+The [Atom editor](https://atom.io/) has a nice [language package for markdown](https://atom.io/packages/language-markdown) that understand the YAML front matter that Jekyll uses, as well as a core package for markdown previews that uses the GitHub style (great for editing readme files).

 ## Tips